Grading Landscapes - Part 1 (equipment)

 Another very useful tractor implement is the box scraper, which can grade in both forward and rear directions.
 It also has ripping teeth which can be set at several depths, or not used at all - these work well to break up hard soil and even mix amendments if the number of passes is sufficient.
 With a bit of practice, the operator can lower and raise the scraper to move soil as needed.

-Other common motorized equipment include the trencher for preparing irrigation and drainage ditches, the power auger for digging planting holes, gas powered drill for working with landscape timbers and numerous other small and large pieces of machinery.
+Other common motorized types of equipment include the trencher for preparing irrigation and drainage ditches, the power auger for digging planting holes, the gas-powered drill for working with landscape timbers, and numerous other small and large pieces of machinery.

 With all machines, take the time to understand operation and safety...these tools can accomplish a lot of work in a relatively short time, but also can do a lot of damage in a hurry.
 Never operate machinery when you're tired or not in complete control of your thinking.
 If you're not comfortable with the power, noise, or any other qualities of machinery, it is probably best to hire this work out to a local professional.
 If you do, check references and insurance.